 Much depends on the imagination and expertise that goes into designing a track.
 A small backyard pump track such as that built by Clark & Kent is terrific to ride, thanks to its progressive layout and diverse features.

 A place to learn BMX skills

 Pump tracks were spawned by BMX racecourses when race organisers realised they needed smaller runs where youngsters could hone their skills before they graduated to the full BMX racing track.

 Mostly constructed out of mounds of dirt with no start section as such, they are just a string of rolling hills and berms laid out in a loop where novices could learn to 'pump' their bikes.

 The BMX pump action is vital for competing in BMX racing.
-BMX race tracks all feature a 'rhythm' section of rollers and jumps which can be tackled in a variety of ways.
+BMX race tracks all feature a 'rhythm' section of rollers and jumps, which can be tackled in various ways.

 Here is where the riders with the best pump action can gain momentum and speed without using pedal power at all.